Ph.D. University of Chicago, 1996

 New Brunswick, New Jersey 08901

 Paul McLean's research has focused on exploring the connections between multiple kinds of social networks—marriage networks, economic networks, and political patronage networks chiefly—and describing the cultural practices and identities that actors adopt to move within and across these networks.
-He has examined the development of elaborate strategies of self-presentation and the emergence of a quasi-modern conception of the self in Renaissance Florence in articles (AJS 104: 51-91 , CSSH 47: 638-64 ) and in a book from Duke University Press.
+He has examined the development of elaborate strategies of self-presentation and the emergence of a quasi-modern conception of the self in Renaissance Florence in articles (AJS 104: 51-91 , CSSH 47: 638-64 ) and in his book, The Art of the Network (Duke UP, 2007).